 There will be weekly modules/projects that we work on.
 Students are responsible for ensuring they are up to date on the current coursework.
 Assignments and projects will be due on the dates listed on Canvas.
-In this course, we will be focusing on the use of digital technology to communicate successful site analysis.
+In this course, we will be focusing on the use of two and three-dimensional design to communicate successful architectural concepts.